-Tour Championship betting tips & predictions – the Tour Championship is the final event of the PGA Tour season.
-It is also the final event of the four-tournament FedEx Cup Playoffs.
+Tour Championship betting tips & predictions – the Tour Championship is the final event of both the PGA Tour season and the FedEx Cup Playoffs.
 Since 2004, East Lake Golf Club in Atlanta has been the event’s permanent home.

 The tournament is contested by the Top 30 golfers in FedEx Cup points following the BMW Championship.

-It is possible for one player to win the Tour Championship and another player to win the FedEx Cup.
-Last year, Xander Schauffel emerged victorious at East Lake while Justin Thomas won the FedEx Cup.
+Prior to this year’s tournament it was possible for one player to win the Tour Championship and another player to win the FedEx Cup.
+Last year, Tiger Woods emerged victorious at East Lake while Justin Rose won the FedEx Cup.

 |Year||Tour Championship Winner||FedEx Cup Winner|